Imaginary friend: Birth order

 In regards to birth order there is also research on children who do not have any siblings at all.
 The research in this area further investigates the notion that children create imaginary companions due to the absence of peer relationships.
-A study that examined the differences in self-talk frequency as a function of age, only-child, and imaginary childhood companion status provides a lot of insight to the commonalties of children with imaginary companions.
+A study that examined the differences in self-talk frequency as a function of age, only-child, and imaginary childhood companion status provides a insight to the commonalties of children with imaginary companions.
 The researchers collected information from college students who were asked if they ever had an imaginary friend as a child (Brinthaupt & Dove, 2012).
-There were three studies within the one study and they found that there were significant differences in self-talk between different age groupings.
+There were three trials in the study and the researchers found that there were significant differences in self-talk between different age groupings.

-Their first study indicated that only children who create imaginary companions actually engage in high levels of positive self-talk had more positive social development.
-They also found a gender difference within their study that women were more likely than men to have an imaginary companion.
-Their findings were consistent with other research supporting that it is more common for females to have imaginary companions.
-One possible explanation the researchers suggested that women may be more likely to have imaginary companions is because they are more likely to rely on feedback from other than themselves supporting the conclusions that men were found to have more self reinforcing self-talk.
+Their first trial indicated that only children who create imaginary companions actually engage in high levels of positive self-talk had more positive social development.
+They also found that women were more likely than men to have had an imaginary companion.
+Their findings were consistent with other research which suggests that it is more common for females to have imaginary companions.
+The researchers suggested that women may be more likely to have imaginary companions because they are more likely to rely on feedback from persons other than themselves, thus supporting the theory that men have more self reinforcing self-talk.

 Furthermore, other research has concluded that women seek more social support than men, which could be another possibility for creating these imaginary companions.
-The second study found that children without siblings reported more self-talk than children with siblings and the third study found that the students who reported having an imaginary friend also reported more self talk than the other students who did not have imaginary friends.
-Self-talk is often associated with negative effects such as increased anxiety and depression when the self-talk is specifically negative.
-The researchers found that "Individuals with higher levels of social-assessment and critical self-talk reported lower self-esteem and more frequent automatic negative self-statements".
+The second trial found that children without siblings reported more self-talk than children with siblings; the third trial found that the students who reported having an imaginary friend also reported more self-talk than the other students who did not have imaginary friends.
+When self-talk is negative, it is associated with effects such as increased anxiety and depression.
+The researchers concluded that "individuals with higher levels of social-assessment and critical self-talk reported lower self-esteem and more frequent automatic negative self-statements."
+When self-talk is positive, however, the study found that "people with higher levels of self-reinforcing self-talk reported more positive self-esteem and more frequent automatic positive self-statements".

-However, there is also a positive side to positive self-talk and in this study they found that, "people with higher levels of self-reinforcing self-talk reported more positive self-esteem and more frequent automatic positive self-statements".
-They also found that men had a more frequent self-reinforcing self-talk than females.
-This particular finding is important because there are not many general findings comparing men and women in adult self-talk in today's research.
-Self-talk and imaginary companionship contain many similarities therefore it is possible that they can be related.
-Through positive self-talk children can increase their self-esteem, which leads to the possibility that a positive relationship with an imaginary companion could predict a similar outcome.